dell/redfish-ansible-module/README.md

 **Note:** Features specific to PowerEdge servers (like firmware upgrade and SCP management) have been removed from the master branch and are now being tracked in the [fordell](https://github.com/dell/idrac-ansible-module/tree/fordell) development branch.
 Please use this branch if you want to use these Dell-specific features.

-# Ansible module for Dell EMC PowerEdge iDRAC using Redfish APIs
+# Ansible module for Out-Of-Band (OOB) controllers using Redfish APIs

-Ansible module and playbooks that use the Redfish API to manage PowerEdge servers via the integrated Dell Remote Access Controller (iDRAC).
+Ansible module and playbooks that use Redfish APIs to manage hardware through OOB controllers.
 For more details, see these [slides](https://www.slideshare.net/JoseDeLaRosa7/automated-outofband-management-with-ansible-and-redfish).

 ## Why Ansible